-- A. The Contractor shall maintain accounts and records, including personnel, property, financial, and programmatic records and other such records as may be deemed necessary by the County to ensure proper accounting for all Contract funds and compliance with this Contract. - B. In accordance with the nondiscrimination and equal employment opportunity requirements set forth in Section XIV. below, the Contractor shall maintain the following: - 1.
-Records of employment, employment advertisements, application forms, and other pertinent data, records and information related to employment, applications for employment or the administration or delivery of services or any other benefits under this Contract; and - 2.
-Records, including written quotes, bids, estimates or proposals submitted to the Contractor by all businesses seeking to participate on this Contract, and any other information necessary to document the actual use of and payments to subcontractors and suppliers in this Contract, including employment records.

-The County may visit the site of the work and the Contractor's office to review the foregoing records.
+- A. The Contractor shall maintain accounts and records, including personnel, property, financial, and programmatic records and other such records as may be deemed necessary by the County to ensure proper accounting for all Contract funds and compliance with this Contract. - B. In accordance with the nondiscrimination and equal employment opportunity requirements set forth in Section XIV. below, the Contractor shall maintain the following: - Records of employment, employment advertisements, application forms, and other pertinent data, records and information related to employment, applications for employment or the administration or delivery of services or any other benefits under this Contract; and - Records, including written quotes, bids, estimates or proposals submitted to the Contractor by all businesses seeking to participate on this Contract, and any other information necessary to document the actual use of and payments to subcontractors and suppliers in this Contract, including employment records. - The County may visit the site of the work and the Contractor's office to review the foregoing records.
 The Contractor shall provide every assistance requested by the County during such visits and make the foregoing records available to the County for inspection and copying upon request.
-The Contractor shall provide right of access to its facilities-including those of any subcontractor assigned any portion of this Contract pursuant to Section XIII-to the County will give advance notice to the Contractor in the case of fiscal audits to be conducted by the County.
+The Contractor shall provide right of access to its facilities-including those of any subcontractor assigned any portion of this Contract pursuant to Section XIII-to the County, the state, and/or federal agencies or officials at all reasonable times in order to monitor and evaluate the services provided under this Contract.
+The County will give advance notice to the Contractor in the case of fiscal audits to be conducted by the County.
 The Contractor shall comply with all record keeping requirements set forth in any federal rules, regulations or statutes included or referenced in the contract documents.
-The Contractor address listed on page one of this Contract, of the aforesaid books, records, documents, and other evidence and shall notify the County in writing of any changes in location within 10 working days of any such relocation.

-- C. The records listed in A and B above shall be maintained for a period of six years after termination of this Contract.
+The Contractor shall inform the County in writing of the location, if different from the Contractor address listed on page one of this Contract, of the aforesaid books, records, documents, and other evidence and shall notify the County in writing of any changes in location within 10 working days of any such relocation. - C. The records listed in A and B above shall be maintained for a period of six years after termination of this Contract.
 The records and documents with respect to all matters covered by this Contract shall be subject at all time to inspection, review, or audit by the County and/or federal/state officials so authorized by law during the performance of this Contract and six years after termination hereof, unless a longer retention period is required by law. - D. If applicable, medical records shall be maintained and preserved by the Contractor in accordance with state and federal medical records statutes, including but not limited to RCW 70.41.190, 70.02.160, and standard medical records practice.
+If the Contractor
-If the Contractor ceases operations under this Contract, the Contractor shall be responsible for the disposition and maintenance of such medical records.

-- E. The Contractor agrees to cooperate with the County or its agent in the evaluation of the Contractor's performance under this Contract and to make available all information reasonably required by any such evaluation process.
+- ceases operations under this Contract, the Contractor shall be responsible for the disposition and maintenance of such medical records. - E. The Contractor agrees to cooperate with the County or its agent in the evaluation of the Contractor's performance under this Contract and to make available all information reasonably required by any such evaluation process.
 The results and records of said evaluations shall be maintained and disclosed in accordance with RCW Chapter 42.56. - F. The Contractor agrees that all information, records, and data collected in connection with this Contract shall be protected from unauthorized disclosure in accordance with applicable state and federal law.